Estimating WebRTC Video QoE Metrics Without Using Application Headers: Problem Context

 VCAs typically use Real-Time Transport Protocol (RTP)~\cite{rfc3550} for sending audio and video data and Real-Time Transport Control Protocol (RTCP)~\cite{huitema2003rfc3605} for control traffic.
 Although VCAs can independently implement each of these protocols in the application, the WebRTC open-source real-time communication framework has become extremely prevalent, as it is supported by most modern browsers and devices (e.g., Android).
 We focus on WebRTC-based VCAs.

-\paragraph{QoE metrics.} Although many different quantitative metrics are used to assess QoE for VCA users, we focus on the following four metrics: (1)~\textit{Video bitrate}, the total number of video bits transmitted per second; (2)~\textit{Frames rate}, the number of video frames received by the application per second; (3)~\textit{Frame jitter}, the standard deviation of the time gaps between consecutive frames or inter-frame delay; and (4) \textit{Resolution}, the number of pixels in a video frame, with higher resolution indicating more details in the video.
+\paragraph{QoE metrics.} {We focus on inferring objective metrics pertaining to the video quality of conferencing.
+More specifically}, we focus on the following four metrics: (1)~\textit{Video bitrate, }the total number of video bits transmitted per second{ defined as the total number of bits received per second, with a lower bitrate indicating lower video quality.}; (2)~\textit{Frame rate}, {defined as} the number of video frames the application receives per second. {A low frame rate leads to reduced smoothness and realism of viewing experience} ; (3)~\textit{Frame jitter} calculated as the standard deviation of the time gaps between consecutive frames or inter-frame delay. {A high frame jitter also affects the smoothness of video playback, resulting in a jerky playback}. and (4) \textit{Resolution}, the number of pixels in a video frame, with lower resolution indicating lesser details in the video.

 Additional metrics can affect a VCA's QoE, including end-to-end network latency, as well as the resulting quality of the audio~\cite{garcia2019understanding}.
 End-to-end network latency can be challenging to measure from a single vantage point for UDP-based traffic; previous work already estimates audio QoE for VoIP~\cite{chen2006quantifying}.